MinaSaad47/openapi-sdk-generator-demo/README.md

 });
 ```

-And here is the code for using axios and useEffect
+Here’s an example using Axios and `useEffect`:

 ```ts
 import { useEffect, useState } from "react";